-To delete a link, go to your WP admin menu and click on Links > All Links …
+To delete a link, choose Links > All Links in the admin menu …

-This brings up the ‘Links’ page in your browser.
+This loads the ‘Links’ screen in your browser.

-You can delete links individually, delete multiple links, or delete all your links at once.
+You can delete links individually, delete multiple links, or perform a bulk delete.

-To delete individual links, hover your cursor over the link that you want to remove and click Delete …
+To delete individual links, hover over the link title that you want to remove and click Delete …

-To delete a number of links at once, either click on the checkboxes next to individual items that you want to remove, or select all links by clicking on the main check box next to the ‘Name’ column header …
+To delete a number of links at once, either click on the check box next to each link that you would like deleted, or select all links by clicking on the checkbox next to the ‘Name’ column header …

-Choose Delete from the ‘Bulk Actions’ pull-down menu, and click Apply to remove all selected links …
+Choose Delete from the ‘Bulk Actions’ menu, and click Apply to delete your selected links …

-Now that you know how to set up link categories and how to add, edit and delete links, it’s time to make links display on your website.
+Now that you know how to configure link categories and how to add, edit and delete links, let’s show you how to make links display on your website or blog.

-Installing the Links Manager plugin adds a ‘Links’ widget to your ‘Widgets’ section.
+Installing the Link Manager plugin adds a ‘Links’ widget to your ‘Widgets’ screen.

-To access and configure your Link widgets, go to your WP navigation menu and choose Appearance > Widgets …
+To access and configure your Link widgets, select Appearance > Widgets in your WP dashboard navigation menu …

 (Appearance Menu – Widgets)